vshymanskyy/muon/docs/README.md

 #### String

 Regular strings are encoded in `UTF8`, null-terminated and without any prefix.
-`0x81` is a reference to a string in an LRU list, counting from top.
+`0x81` is a `Unsigned LEB128`-encoded index of a string in an LRU list, counting from top.
 Fixed-length strings are encoded using a `size` tag (`0x8B`) followed by a `UTF8` string (**not** null-terminated in this case).
 Useful for encoding:
 - long strings (>=512 bytes)